noahws-ds/AI-Data-Linear-Regression-/README.md

-# Predicting AI & Data with Linear Regression
+# AI Data Linear Regression

 In this project, I used linear regression to analyze and predict salaries for AI and Data Science roles.
 Using a synthetic Kaggle dataset of 5,000 AI/Data Science jobs, the project examines how factors such as experience level, company location, education, and other variables are associated with salary.